Trask House

 In the 1840s, further changes to the house were made to reflect the popular Victorian style of the day.
 Abigail added a columned portico over the front door, replaced the picket fence with an ornate iron version, built a beautiful curving staircase, and added a bay window in the living room facing the street.
 In this window, she displayed samples of the bonnets she continued to make and sell.

-Abigail remained in the house until her death in 1885 at age 96.
-After Abigail’s death, the Trask House passed through various hands, serving at one point as a boarding house.
+Abigail remained in the house until she died in 1885 at age 96.
+After Abigail’s death, the Trask House passed through various hands, serving as a boarding house at one point.

 Back to Basics

 In 1925, the Manchester Historical Society purchased the Trask House to use as its headquarters.
-All of the Victorian “improvements” – other than the staircase – were removed in 1933 when the Historical Society restored the Trask House to its original Federal style.
-The bay window, in which Mrs. Trask displayed her wares, was removed as well as her shop on the northern corner.
-The rail around the eaves, which presumably was added during the Trask’s renovations, had completely disappeared from the roof.
-However, a small section had been used in the fence along the street, and from this remnant, the architects were able to reconstruct the entire railing and return it to the roof.
+All Victorian “improvements” – except the staircase – were removed in 1933 when the Historical Society restored the Trask House to its original Federal style.
+The bay window, in which Mrs. Trask displayed her wares, was removed, as well as her shop on the northern corner.
+The rail around the eaves, presumably added during the Trask’s renovations, had completely disappeared from the roof.
+However, a small section had been used in the fence along the street, and from this remnant, the architects could reconstruct the entire railing and return it to the roof.

 In 1938, thanks to the generosity of a local benefactor named Hattie Lee Harris, the Historical Society undertook a major renovation of the entire house, removing walls on both floors to create room to display the Society’s treasures and collections.
 A large assembly room, added at the rear of the house in 1945, is used to host member programs, temporary exhibits, and other gatherings.